KawaMamo/task-management/readme.md

 Api gateway get service's url from Discovery service and redirect the requests to the services. so all requests meant to go to the identity provider should start with "/ip" while all the requests that should go to the business service should start with "/tm".

+## Swagger
+- springdoc.swagger-ui.path= /api/v1/pub/swagger-ui.html
+- springdoc.api-docs.path= /api/v1/pub/api-docs
+- since the api uses Authorization header for authentication you need first to login and then send the jwt token with all the other requests. and it is recommended to use postman for testing.